matteocao/effective-python/README.md

 # effective-python
-This notebook highlights some of the est practices to write Pythonically.
+This notebook highlights some of the best practices to write Pythonically.

+It requires only `python>=3.7`.